 Preoperative tests for strabismus surgery

-Before surgery, a specialized examination called a sensorimotor examination will be performed in the Eye M.D.'s office to assess the alignment of the eyes to determine which muscles are contributing to the strabismus and which muscles need to be altered (weakened, strengthened, or moved) to improve the alignment of the eyes.
+Before surgery, a specialized examination called a sensorimotor examination will be performed in the ophthalmologist's office to assess the alignment of the eyes to determine which muscles are contributing to the strabismus and which muscles need to be altered (weakened, strengthened, or moved) to improve the alignment of the eyes.
 Prisms are used to measure the degree of the strabismus.
 These preoperative tests help guide the surgeon in determining the surgical plan.
 Often both eyes require surgery, even if only one is misaligned.
 Sometimes the exact surgical plan is determined based on findings at the time of the surgery, especially in reoperations.

 Medications and strabismus surgery

 Strabismus surgery rarely causes significant bleeding.
 However, some surgeons may suggest that you stop taking blood thinners, aspirin, aspirin-containing products, ibuprofen or certain nutritional supplements that can affect bleeding for a week before the surgery.
 Withholding these medications should also be discussed with the prescribing doctor to assess the risk of NOT taking the medication.
 If a pain medication is necessary during this time, acetaminophen (Tylenol) can be used as a substitute.